pan-community/Hello-World-Solution/README.md

 * VM-100 authcode activated in the [Palo Alto Networks Customer Support Portal](https://support.paloaltonetworks.com) (VM-50 is NOT supported in Azure)
 * [panhandler installed](https://live.paloaltonetworks.com/t5/skillet-tools/install-and-get-started-with-panhandler/ta-p/307916) to run the solution workflow

+> The VM-100 authcode will be entered during the [Baseline the NGFW](#baseline-the-ngfw) stage of the workflow.
+This will automatically license the NGFW
+> without requiring manual support portal licensing using the CPU/UUID values.

 <br/>

 Usage